gusreid/gus-reid/content/work-with-me.md

 ### "It's not the answer that enlightens, it's the question."
 — Eugene Ionesco

 Through asking questions we get to reveal the uncognised mind and become conscious of the habits that keep us stuck in disempowering cycles.
+Helping us to let go of unnecessary dispositions, freeing us to create a life that's in alignment with our highest purpose.

+One good question, properly aimed, can change a life.

-For individual support email gus@gusreid.com for more details and to book a free consultation call.
+Email gus@gusreid.com for more details and to book a free consultation call.